Create a list of articles to read later. You will be able to access your list from any article in Discover.

 6. Keep the log pile damp by watering it during dry spells.

 You can keep watch throughout the year to see what is using the log pile, such as beetles, woodlice and centipedes.
 Why not record your observations in a nature journal?
-You can make a paper one or use our digital version.

 A log pile is the perfect habitat for a range of invertebrates, small mammals and amphibians.
 The damp environment of logs, bark and leaves provide small places to shelter in and interesting food sources.